oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 type.
 The consuming application MUST use the language tag it considers most appropriate for the user.

-The objects in the array MUST have the following properties:
+The objects in the array have the following properties:

 - `lang`: A language tag as defined in Section 2 of [@!RFC5646].
 This property is REQUIRED.
 - `name`: A human-readable name for the type, intended for end users.
 This